-Lima Beans…most people either truly love them…or truly despise them…If you are one of the haters…I may just be able to sway your opinion about these tender bites of loveliness.
-First, I’m not talking about the lima beans you were force fed growing up…those green things that sat on your plate lathered in butter you kept pushing to the side hoping they would disappear into thin air or take a leap off your plate on to the floor where, quite possibly, your dog would even touch.
-Bear with me and I promise…if you try my recipe for Lima Bean Soup…you just may like them!
+Lima Beans!
+In my opinion, you either truly love them, or truly hate them.
+There is no in between.
+If you are one of the haters, I’m hoping to be able to sway your opinion about these tender bites of loveliness with this recipe for Lima Bean Soup.
+First, I’m not talking about the lima beans you were force fed growing up.
+You know the ones I’m talking about.
+Those green things (usually came frozen in a box) that sat on your plate lathered in butter.
+As you kept pushing them to the side of your plate, just hoping they would disappear into thin air.
+Better yet, they would take a leap off your plate and onto the floor.
+Knowing quite well your doggie wouldn’t even touch them.

 So, bear with me.
 I promise, if you try my recipe for Lima Bean Soup, you just may just have a new appreciation for them!
 This recipe is relatively easy.
 Cook time will take just a little over an hour.

 If I truly cannot convince you to like lima beans, then check out my Navy Bean and Ham Soup!
 Love soup?
 Click here for more great recipes!

 Pour your dried beans in a bowl filled with water and about one tablespoon of kosher salt.
 Allow to soak for about 15 to 20 minutes.
 You do not need to soak any longer, or even overnight.